ComfyUI-Workflow/awesome-comfyui/README.md

 - [**ComfyUI-JakeUpgrade**](https://github.com/jakechai/ComfyUI-JakeUpgrade): A ComfyUI workflow customization by Jake.
 - [**Comfyui-Ycanvas**](https://github.com/yichengup/Comfyui-Ycanvas): NODES:Canvas View
 - [**DiffusionLight implementation for ComfyUI**](https://github.com/kijai/ComfyUI-DiffusionLight): This is simplified implementation of the [a/DiffusionLight](https://github.com/DiffusionLight/DiffusionLight) method of creating light probes.
 You will need the included LoRA, place it in ComfyUI/loras folder like usual, it's converted from the original diffusers one.
+- [**ComfyUI-eesahesNodes**](https://github.com/EeroHeikkinen/ComfyUI-eesahesNodes): InstantX's Flux union ControlNet loader and implementation
+- [**TripoSG Nodes for ComfyUI**](https://github.com/fredconex/ComfyUI-TripoSG): Created by Alfredo Fernandes inspired by Hunyuan3D nodes by Kijai.
+This extension adds TripoSG 3D mesh generation capabilities to ComfyUI, allowing you to generate 3D meshes from a single image using the TripoSG model.
+- [**ComfyUI-SaveImageWithMetaData**](https://github.com/nkchocoai/ComfyUI-SaveImageWithMetaData): Add a node to save images with metadata (PNGInfo) extracted from the input values of each node.
 - [**SuperPrompter Node for ComfyUI**](https://github.com/NeuralSamurAI/Comfyui-Superprompt-Unofficial): The SuperPrompter node is a ComfyUI node that uses the SuperPrompt-v1 model from Hugging Face to generate text based on a given prompt.
 It provides various parameters to control the text generation process.
-- [**ComfyUI-eesahesNodes**](https://github.com/EeroHeikkinen/ComfyUI-eesahesNodes): InstantX's Flux union ControlNet loader and implementation
-- [**ComfyUI-SaveImageWithMetaData**](https://github.com/nkchocoai/ComfyUI-SaveImageWithMetaData): Add a node to save images with metadata (PNGInfo) extracted from the input values of each node.
+- [**ComfyUI_pose_inter**](https://github.com/fssorc/ComfyUI_pose_inter): Generate transition frames between two character posture images.
+The prerequisite for running is to have installed comfyui_controlnet_aux, using its Open Pose or DWPose preprocessor
 - [**ComfyUI-VisualArea-Nodes**](https://github.com/Fuwuffyi/ComfyUI-VisualArea-Nodes): This is a collection of nodes created to aid when managing area conditionings.
-- [**TripoSG Nodes for ComfyUI**](https://github.com/fredconex/ComfyUI-TripoSG): Created by Alfredo Fernandes inspired by Hunyuan3D nodes by Kijai.
-This extension adds TripoSG 3D mesh generation capabilities to ComfyUI, allowing you to generate 3D meshes from a single image using the TripoSG model.
 - [**JPS Custom Nodes for ComfyUI**](https://github.com/JPS-GER/ComfyUI_JPS-Nodes): Nodes: Various nodes to handle SDXL Resolutions, SDXL Basic Settings, IP Adapter Settings, Revision Settings, SDXL Prompt Styler, Crop Image to Square, Crop Image to Target Size, Get Date-Time String, Resolution Multiply, Largest Integer, 5-to-1 Switches for Integer, Images, Latents, Conditioning, Model, VAE, ControlNet
 - [**EasyCaptureNode for ComfyUI**](https://github.com/zhuanqianfish/ComfyUI-EasyNode): Capture window content from other programs, easyway combined with LCM for real-time painting
-- [**ComfyUI_pose_inter**](https://github.com/fssorc/ComfyUI_pose_inter): Generate transition frames between two character posture images.
-The prerequisite for running is to have installed comfyui_controlnet_aux, using its Open Pose or DWPose preprocessor
+- [**GeminiOllama ComfyUI Extension**](https://github.com/al-swaiti/ComfyUI-OllamaGemini): This extension integrates Google's Gemini API and Ollama into ComfyUI, allowing users to leverage these powerful language models directly within their ComfyUI workflows.
 - [**Black Forest Labs API Nodes**](https://github.com/black-forest-labs/bfl-comfy-nodes): ComfyUI nodes for Black Forest Labs API Services
+- [**cgem156-ComfyUI🍌**](https://github.com/laksjdjf/cgem156-ComfyUI): The custom nodes of laksjdjf have been integrated into the node pack of cgem156🍌.
 - [**ComfyUI-APISR**](https://github.com/kijai/ComfyUI-APISR-KJ): Node to use [a/APISR](https://github.com/Kiteretsu77/APISR) upscale models in ComfyUI.[w/NOTE: repo name is changed from ComfyUI-APISR -> ComfyUI-APISR-KJ]
 - [**ComfyUI-ComfyWorkflows**](https://github.com/thecooltechguy/ComfyUI-ComfyWorkflows): The best way to run, share, & discover thousands of ComfyUI workflows.
 - [**Comfyui-ergouzi-kaiguan**](https://github.com/11dogzi/Comfyui-ergouzi-kaiguan): Group switching control, one click control to ignore and disable multiple groups, as well as wired switch combination nodes, allowing for arbitrary switching of annotation names
 - [**ComfyUI-Paint3D-Nodes**](https://github.com/N3rd00d/ComfyUI-Paint3D-Nodes): Paint3D Nodes is a custom ComfyUI node for 3D model texture inpainting based on [a/Paint3D](https://arxiv.org/pdf/2312.13913).
 - [**KayTool**](https://github.com/kk8bit/KayTool): KayTool nodes is designed to enhance the efficiency of building ComfyUI workflows.
 It includes a variety of practical nodes: support for efficient models like BiRefNet and RemBG for background removal and mask post-processing, wireless data transfer (Set & Get ), AI translation (Tencent and Baidu), dynamic mathematical operations, image processing (size extraction, color adjustment, background removal, mask blurring and expansion), flexible text handling, precision sliders, advanced image saving with metadata support, and more.
 - [**ComfyUI-PC-ding-dong**](https://github.com/lgldlk/ComfyUI-PC-ding-dong): Just like when your pizza is ready and the oven goes 'Ding! 🍕', this plugin lets your ComfyUI notify you when your AI creations are done baking!
-- [**cgem156-ComfyUI🍌**](https://github.com/laksjdjf/cgem156-ComfyUI): The custom nodes of laksjdjf have been integrated into the node pack of cgem156🍌.
 - [**Comfy Controller**](https://github.com/chrisgoringe/cg-controller): Quickly and easily build a GUI on top of your workflow.
 Gather just the nodes that you want to see, with no spaghetti, onto controller panels, leaving your workflow untouched in the background.
 - [**LLM Node for ComfyUI**](https://github.com/Big-Idea-Technology/ComfyUI_LLM_Node): The LLM_Node enhances ComfyUI by integrating advanced language model capabilities, enabling a wide range of NLP tasks such as text generation, content summarization, question answering, and more.
 This flexibility is powered by various transformer model architectures from the transformers library, allowing for the deployment of models like T5, GPT-2, and others based on your project's needs.
 - [**ComfyUI_DanTagGen**](https://github.com/huchenlei/ComfyUI_DanTagGen): ComfyUI node of [a/Kohaku's DanTagGen Demo](https://huggingface.co/KBlueLeaf/DanTagGen?not-for-all-audiences=true).
 - [**ComfyUI Neural Network Toolkit NNT **](https://github.com/inventorado/ComfyUI_NNT): Neural Network Toolkit (NNT) for ComfyUI is an extensive set of custom ComfyUI nodes for designing, training, and fine-tuning neural networks.
 This toolkit allows defining models, layers, training workflows, transformers, and tensor operations in a visual manner using nodes.
 - [**ComfyUI Serving toolkit**](https://github.com/matan1905/ComfyUI-Serving-Toolkit): This extension adds nodes that allow you to easily serve your workflow (for example using a discord bot)
 - [**ComfyUI-InpaintEasy**](https://github.com/CY-CHENYUE/ComfyUI-InpaintEasy): InpaintEasy is a set of optimized local repainting (Inpaint) nodes that provide a simpler and more powerful local repainting workflow.
 It makes local repainting work easier and more efficient with intelligent cropping and merging functions.
+- [**ComfyUI_FluxMod**](https://github.com/lodestone-rock/ComfyUI_FluxMod): A modulation layer addon for Flux that reduces model size to 8.8B parameters without significant quality loss.
 - [**ComfyUI-Zonos**](https://github.com/BuffMcBigHuge/ComfyUI-Zonos): TTS with Zyphra Zonos
 - [**ComfyUI_NAIDGenerator**](https://github.com/bedovyy/ComfyUI_NAIDGenerator): This extension helps generate images through NAI.
 - [**ComfyUI-Depth-Visualization**](https://github.com/gokayfem/ComfyUI-Depth-Visualization): Works with any Depth Map and visualizes the applied version it inside ComfyUI
 - [**Rembg Background Removal Node for ComfyUI (Better)**](https://github.com/Loewen-Hob/rembg-comfyui-node-better): This custom node is based on the [a/rembg-comfyui-node](https://github.com/Jcd1230/rembg-comfyui-node) but provides additional functionality to select ONNX models.
 - [**zhangp365/ComfyUI-utils-nodes**](https://github.com/zhangp365/ComfyUI-utils-nodes): Nodes:LoadImageWithSwitch, ImageBatchOneOrMore, ModifyTextGender, ImageCompositeMaskedWithSwitch, ColorCorrectOfUtils, SplitMask, MaskFastGrow, CheckpointLoaderSimpleWithSwitch, ImageResizeTo8x, MatchImageRatioToPreset etc.
 - [**Qwen2-VL wrapper for ComfyUI**](https://github.com/alexcong/ComfyUI_QwenVL): ComfyUI Qwen2-VL wrapper that supports text-based and single-image queries.
-- [**ComfyUI_FluxMod**](https://github.com/lodestone-rock/ComfyUI_FluxMod): A modulation layer addon for Flux that reduces model size to 8.8B parameters without significant quality loss.
+- [**ComfyUI_RH_FramePack**](https://github.com/HM-RunningHub/ComfyUI_RH_FramePack): This is a ComfyUI plug-in for lllyasviel/FramePack, easy to use
 - [**ComfyUI_Fooocus_KSampler**](https://github.com/hustille/ComfyUI_Fooocus_KSampler): Nodes: KSampler With Refiner (Fooocus).
 The KSampler from [a/Fooocus](https://github.com/lllyasviel/Fooocus) as a ComfyUI node [w/NOTE: This patches basic ComfyUI behaviour - don't use together with other samplers.
 Or perhaps do?
 Other samplers might profit from those changes ... ymmv.]
 - [**ComfyUI wrapper nodes for LVCD**](https://github.com/kijai/ComfyUI-LVCDWrapper): Original repo: [a/https://github.com/luckyhzt/LVCD](https://github.com/luckyhzt/LVCD)
 - [**ComfyUI-JNodes**](https://github.com/JaredTherriault/ComfyUI-JNodes): python and web UX improvements for ComfyUI: Lora/Embedding picker, web extension manager (enable/disable any extension without disabling python nodes), control any parameter with text prompts, image and video viewer, metadata viewer, token counter, comments in prompts, font control, and more!
 - [**IMAGDressing-ComfyUI**](https://github.com/AIFSH/IMAGDressing-ComfyUI): a custom nodde for [a/IMAGDressing](https://github.com/muzishen/IMAGDressing)
 - [**ComfyUI_AnyDoor**](https://github.com/smthemex/ComfyUI_AnyDoor): you can using anydoor ,change clothes,object
 - [**Snap Processing for Comfyui**](https://github.com/SS-snap/ComfyUI-Snap_Processing): preprocessing images, presented in a visual way.
 It also calculates the corresponding image area.
+- [**ComfyUI Model Downloader**](https://github.com/ciri/comfyui-model-downloader): This node allows downloading models directly within ComfyUI for easier use and integration.
+- [**A8R8 ComfyUI Nodes**](https://github.com/ramyma/A8R8_ComfyUI_nodes): Nodes: Base64Image Input Node, Base64Image Output Node. [a/A8R8](https://github.com/ramyma/a8r8) supporting nodes to integrate with ComfyUI
 - [**MaskGCT-ComfyUI**](https://github.com/AIFSH/MaskGCT-ComfyUI): a custom node for [a/MaskGCT](https://github.com/open-mmlab/Amphion/blob/main/models/tts/maskgct/README.md) to Zero-Shot Text-to-Speech
 - [**ComfyUI_FoleyCrafter**](https://github.com/smthemex/ComfyUI_FoleyCrafter): FoleyCrafter is a video-to-audio generation framework which can produce realistic sound effects semantically relevant and synchronized with videos.
 - [**GraftingRayman**](https://github.com/GraftingRayman/ComfyUI_GraftingRayman): Image Manipulation and Prompt Generation Nodes
 - [**comfyui-deepseek-r1**](https://github.com/ziwang-com/comfyui-deepseek-r1): Comfyui-deepseek-r1 Node Plugin
 - [**Stability API nodes for ComfyUI**](https://github.com/Stability-AI/ComfyUI-SAI_API): Nodes:Stability SD3, Stability Outpainting, Stability Search and Replace, Stability Image Core, Stability Inpainting, Stability Remove Background, Stability Creative Upscale.
-- [**ComfyUI Model Downloader**](https://github.com/ciri/comfyui-model-downloader): This node allows downloading models directly within ComfyUI for easier use and integration.
 - [**ComfyUI-Background-Replacement**](https://github.com/meap158/ComfyUI-Background-Replacement): Instantly replace your image's background.
-- [**A8R8 ComfyUI Nodes**](https://github.com/ramyma/A8R8_ComfyUI_nodes): Nodes: Base64Image Input Node, Base64Image Output Node. [a/A8R8](https://github.com/ramyma/a8r8) supporting nodes to integrate with ComfyUI
 - [**Image-Captioning-in-ComfyUI**](https://github.com/LarryJane491/Image-Captioning-in-ComfyUI): The LoRA Caption custom nodes, just like their name suggests, allow you to caption images so they are ready for LoRA training.
 - [**ComfyUI_yanc**](https://github.com/ALatentPlace/ComfyUI_yanc): Yet Another Node Collection.
 Adds some useful nodes, check out the GitHub page for more details.
 - [**ComfyUI Universal Styler**](https://github.com/KoreTeknology/ComfyUI-Universal-Styler): A research Node based project on Artificial Intelligence using ComfyUI visual editor with Stable diffusion Local processing focus in mind.
 This custom node is intended to serve the purpose to offer a large palette of prompting scenrarios, based on Public Checkpoint Models OR/AND Private custom Models and LoRas.
 It includes an integrated learning machine process as well as a set of workflows.